top of page

 In other words, pneumatic compression increases your lymphatic function, which is the body’s natural process of removing toxins and waste products away from tissue and back toward the heart.

-If you follow any of your favorite professional athletes on social media, there’s a good chance you’ve seen them with these inflatable devices around their legs or arms at some point, mentioning the importance of rest and recovery.
+If you follow any of your favorite professional athletes on social media, there’s a good chance you’ve seen them with these inflatable devices around their legs or arms at some point, mentioning the importance of recovery.

 But these pneumatic compression therapy devices aren’t just for professional athletes.